 Some of the most commonly prescribed conservative sciatica treatment methods include:

-- Non-steroidal anti-inflammatory drugs (NSAIDs) – to help decrease mild to moderate nerve pain and reduce inflammation near the compressed nerve
+- Nonsteroidal anti-inflammatory drugs (NSAIDs) — helps decrease mild to moderate nerve pain and reduce inflammation near the compressed nerve

-- Opioid pain medication – to help reduce moderate to severe pain
+- Opioid pain medication — helps reduce moderate to severe pain

-- Physical therapy – to strengthen core (lower back and abdominal) muscles, improve flexibility, and educate patients about proper body mechanics
+- Physical therapy —strengthens core muscles, improves flexibility and educates patients about proper body mechanics

-- Cold therapy – to reduce inflammation and numb pain
+- Cold therapy — helps in reducing inflammation and numbing pain

-- Heat therapy – to promote nutrient- and oxygen-rich blood flow around the anatomical abnormality and the site of sciatic nerve compression, and to relieve muscle tension
+- Heat therapy — can promote nutrient- and oxygen-rich blood flow around the site of sciatic nerve compression and relieve muscle tension

-- Anti-anxiety or anti-depressant medications – to help relieve nerve pain
+- Anti-anxiety or antidepressant medications — may help to relieve nerve pain

-- Epidural steroid injections – to help relieve lower back pain and reduce inflammation around the sciatic nerve root
+- Epidural steroid injections — can help relieve lower back pain and reduce inflammation around the sciatic nerve root

-Several weeks or months of conservative sciatica treatment usually help mitigate the symptoms associated with the condition.
-If an individual’s pain continues or worsens, a doctor may suggest surgery.
-If you are thinking about undergoing surgical sciatica treatment, consider the minimally invasive procedures offered at Laser Spine Institute.
-We are the leader in endoscopic spine surgery and have helped tens of thousands of patients find relief from back and neck pain.
-Contact Laser Spine Institute to schedule a complimentary review of your MRI or CT scan.
+Several weeks or months of conservative sciatica treatment often help relieve the symptoms associated with the condition.
+If pain continues or worsens, your doctor may suggest surgery.
+If you are thinking about undergoing surgical sciatica treatment, consider the minimally invasive spine surgery provided at Laser Spine Institute.
+Our procedures are an alternative to traditional open back surgery, offering our patients an outpatient experience and a shorter recovery time.^